miguel-guerrero/rsp_trace_server/README.md

 terminal 2:
     $ gdb
     (gdb) file program.elf
-    (gdb) target remote localhost:1234        <-- connect to the serer that runs the trace (gdb) load program.elf                    <-- load program m=binary in remote memory (gdb) b main   <-- break at the start of main (gdb) c        <-- get into main
+    (gdb) target remote localhost:1234        <-- connect to the serer that runs the trace, see above (gdb) load program.elf                    <-- load program binary in remote memory (gdb) b main   <-- break at the start of main (gdb) c        <-- get into main
     (gdb) n        <-- next line